Guardiome/guardiome.org/content/posts/childhood_cancer_directory.md

 In this project, we want to put together their contact information and assign medical students to check up on them.

-We will call them periodically, ask about their status, link them with recourses, order them food, deliver them stuff, and just do whatever we can.
+We will call them periodically, ask about their status, link them with resources, order them food, deliver them stuff, and just do whatever we can.

 This directory is a vital investment, because we will continuously develop this directory for future disasters and build the national guard for children with cancer.